Shrimp Boil Sheet Pan

 • Purchase raw, deveined shrimp.
 Look for shrimp that is raw (not precooked), peeled and deveined.
 Buying prepared shrimp saves you TONS of time and makes your job a snap because all you have to do is defrost the shrimp.

 • How Much Shrimp Should I Buy Per Person?
-As a general rule of thumb, you will want a quarter pound of shrimp per person.
-This will provide a generous serving with the corn, potatoes and sausage.
-Of courses, youโ€™ll want to take into consideration who you are serving and adjust accordingly.
+As a general rule of thumb, you will want a quarter pound of shrimp per person.ย This will provide a generous serving with corn, potatoes, and sausage. ย Of course, youโ€™ll want to consider who you are serving and adjust accordingly.
 So, that means this Shrimp Boil recipe serves 4 adults and probably closer to 6 people if there are children.

 Sausage